 So, is Herbalife a scam or is it a legit business opportunity for you?

-Well, to be completely transparent with you.
-I am not a Herbalife Preferred customer nor am I one of their distributors.
-Furthermore, I do not endorse the Herbalife business or Herbalife products in any way.
+Just to be fully transparent with you, I am not a student of Nick Deflorio or Onyx Fx Global myself and I do not endorse it in any way.

-I have spent a good amount of time researching the website, reading testimonials, and studying information on the Internet to get to the bottom of what Herbalife really does.
-This is because programs just like this have burned me in the past, and I want to keep others from going down the same path I did.
-You can learn more here in this article “How to Spot an Online Marketing Scam and Avoid Scams”.
+I have researched the website, testimonials, and information on the Internet to get to the bottom of what Onyx Fx Global genuinely does.
+This is because I have been burnt from programs just like this in the past and I want to prevent others from making the same mistakes.
+If you’d like to learn Ways to Avoid Online Scamsthen click the highlighted text.

 Pros and Cons of Herbalife